 … and How to Avoid Them in the First Place

 Most of our client projects have a positive start:

 - A company is about to develop an innovative new medical product, or perhaps is planning to enhance or upgrade an existing product line.

 - Syncro Medical has been engaged early in the process to help with project planning as well as architecture and design.

 - The program is well planned, and the key stakeholders feel enthusiastic and firmly in control.

-However, other projects come to us with a less happy scenario.
+However, other projects come to us with less positivity.
 These are referred to as “Rescue Projects”.
-The causes are many (as I’ll explain below), but the symptoms are quite common:
+There is a wide range of causes, but the symptoms are quite common: